pengshizhe/pengshizhe.github.io/_pages/publications.md

 Esther Yanfei Jin, Wei Jiang, and <b>Shizhe Peng</b><sup>*</sup>.
 Does moral hazard exist in auto insurance?
 New evidence from telematics data.
 To be submitted to <i>Finance Research Letters</i>.

+<b>Shizhe Peng</b> and Xiao-Lin Wang.
+RTR and warranty.
+Working in process.

 <b>Shizhe Peng</b>.
 When to sell extended warranties in the presence of consumer reliability learning.
 Working in process.

 <b>Shizhe Peng</b>.
 An incident problem.
 Working in process.